phonopy/phelel/doc/velph-subcommands.md

 Phonon band structure plot was saved in "ph_bands/ph_bands.pdf".
 ```

+(velph_phono3py_subcommand)=
 ## `velph phono3py`

-This subcommand facilitates lattice thermal conductivity calculations using the
+This subcommand facilitates anharmonic phonon calculation including lattice
+thermal conductivity calculation using the phono3py code.
+Certain configurations
-phono3py code.
-To use this subcommand, the `velph.toml` file must include a
-`[phono3py]` section configured as shown below:
+for supercell and displacements can be specified directly in the `velph.toml`
+file:

 ```toml
 [phono3py]